Scottish Shortbread Recipe: Using only 4 Ingredients | MomJunky | NewsBreak Original

 Without a doubt, shortbread is one of the best things about Christmas.
 And just when you think you've had your fill, more will reappear around New Year.

 It's always a pleasant surprise!
-My grandmother makes the best Scottish Shortbread in the world and she's famous for it.
+My mother makes the best Scottish Shortbread in the world and she's famous for it.
 If you haven't tried it yet, you're missing out!

 This is an Authentic Scottish Shortbread Recipe